Marilyn Stowe Blog

 I recently came across an interesting article in the BBC History Magazine about an infamous 18th Century divorce.
 It brought to mind the recent news about the lady in Dubai who has been imprisoned for committing adultery and may never see her children again once she is deported from that country, I wondered to what extent progress has been made.

 The case in question concerned Sir Richard Worsley and his wife, Lady Seymour Dorothy Worsley.
 The year was 1781 and Lady Worsley had eloped with her lover Captain George Bisset, leaving for the big smoke and staying at the Royal Hotel on Pall Mall.
-The affair, colourfully described in Hallie Rubenhold’s book Lady Worsley’s Whim, led to her husband’s instigation divorce proceedings.
+The affair, colourfully described in Hallie Rubenhold’s book Lady Worsley’s Whim, led to her husband’s instigation of divorce proceedings.

 Back in the 18th Century, divorce was a privilege of the wealthy, as it was only the wealthy who could afford the expense.
 Proceedings could only be brought by the husband.
 He could obtain a divorce through an Act of Parliament, which was an embarrassing rummage through the history of the marriage by his peers (imagine the scandal and gossip!) who would then agree that the marriage should be dissolved.
 An alternative option was to go to the religious ecclesiastical court to obtain a “separation from bed and board”, which ended the husband’s financial responsibilities towards his wife but left the couple in a “half-life” of still being married.